Nicole ‘Snooki’ Polizzi’s Son Angelo Says ‘Mama’ In Adorable Video Clip

 Nicole “Snooki” Polizzi’s infant son Angelo said the word “mama” for the first time in a new video the reality star shared with Instagram.
-The Jersey Shore: Family Vacation celeb shared the video of Angelo calling out to his mother in the June 4th clip.
-Angelo is the third child of Nicole and husband Jionni LaValle and is one-year-old.
+The Jersey Shore: Family Vacation celeb shared the video of Angelo calling out to his mother in the June 4 clip.
+One-year-old Angelo is the third child of Nicole and husband Jionni LaValle.

-The black and white video featured the little boy copying Nicole as she said she attempted to get Angelo to repeat her words.
+The black-and-white video featured the little boy copying Nicole as she said she attempted to get Angelo to repeat her words.
 The first few times Angelo tried to copy Nicole he got as far as just saying “mom.”
 Toward the end of the clip, he finally said “mama.”

 Angelo was seen on what appeared to be Nicole’s bed.
 He tried to climb up the tufted headboard before he plopped down on his backside as he spoke aloud to his mother.
 A television was on in the background during the video as the two shared some quiet mother and son time in the bedroom.
-A fluffy pillow was positioned right behind Angelo and in the background was a set of windows that were draped in a sheer fabric.
+A fluffy pillow was positioned right behind Angelo.
+In the background was a set of windows that were draped in a sheer fabric.

 Nicole and Jionni are also parents to Angelo’s two older siblings, Giovanna and Lorenzo.